roadwarriorwp/rwc-employee-handbook/employment-policies/breastfeeding-support.md

 ### Breastfeeding Equipment

-Employees that are enrolled in a health insurance plan with Road Warrior Creative may be eligible for subsidized or free breast pumps, depending on their individual coverage.
+Employees who are enrolled in a health insurance plan with Road Warrior Creative are eligible for free breast pumps and lactation support services.
 We strongly recommend that employees contact a representative with our group insurance provider for the most up-to-date information.

 ### Staff Support

 Company officers and supervisors are responsible for alerting pregnant and breastfeeding employees regarding this policy and to follow through on the company's obligations as outlined above.
-In addition, all other staff members are expected to provide a positive and supportive atmosphere for breastfeeding employees.
+In addition, all other staff members are expected to provide a positive and supportive atmosphere for breastfeeding employees. __All employees are welcome to breastfeed at their desk and/or during meetings, if they feel comfortable doing so.__

 ## Employee Responsibilities